quickredfox/pushover/README.markdown

 Create a new repository collection from the directory `repoDir`.
 `repoDir` should be entirely empty except for git repo directories.

+`repos` is an EventEmitter.
+Right now it only emits "push" events with the repo name as the only argument.

 repos.handle(req, res, next)
 ----------------------------